School-Based Health Centers

 Arkansas' School-Based Health Center Grant Funding

 All Arkansas public and charter schools are eligible to apply, unless the district is a current school-based health center funding recipient.
-Only one school-based health center per district may be funded by the ADE during a five year funding cycle.
+Only one school-based health center per district may be funded by the DESE during a five year funding cycle.

 Applicants intending to create a new health center on school campuses may apply for up to $150,000.
 The SBHC grant recipients will receive an annual distribution of funds for a five year period, with decreasing amounts each year.
 Annual renewal is based on a review of annual progress and appropriation of Tobacco Excise Tax funding.